 Outdoor Program Staff

-Patrick Graham joined Community School in 2015 as Outdoor Program Assistant Director and was appointed Outdoor Program Director in 2017.
-Patrick holds a degree in outdoor education from Vermont’s Johnson State College and, prior to joining Community School, worked as a ski guide for Sun Valley Trekking and later as a Lead Guide and Licensed (Level II) Backcountry Ski Guide.
+Patrick Graham joined Sun Valley Community School in 2015 as Outdoor Program Assistant Director and was appointed Outdoor Program Director in 2017.
+Patrick holds a degree in outdoor education from Vermont’s Johnson State College and, prior to joining the Cutthroat faculty, worked as a ski guide for Sun Valley Trekking and later as a Lead Guide and Licensed (Level II) Backcountry Ski Guide.
 He also trained with the American Mountain Guides Association in both climbing and skiing.

 - Naomi Goldberg

 - Drennan Wesley

 Erika Connelly graduated from Sun Valley Community School in 2003 and returned to the school in 2008 as a member of the Middle School faculty.
 She taught Middle School P.E. until 2021, when she transitioned to the Upper School Learning Specialist team.
 She continues to teach Middle School Enhancement and serves as Upper School girls' soccer coach, and as an Outdoor Leadership Academy advisor.
 She has been a leader for both Middle and Upper School trips and is also an Outdoor Leadership Academy advisor.